abisetra/Acer-E5-476G-Hackintosh/README.md

 - USB 3.0
 - VGA Port
 - HDMI Port
-- Audio + Combo Jack headphone
+- Audio + Combo Jack Headphone

 ## What's Not Work?
 - Nvidia MX130 (Optimus)
 - Combo Jack Microphone
-- SD Card reader
+- SD Card reader (Realtek devices with no support, for now maybe(?) )
-- Facetime, iMessage
+- Facetime, iMessage (don't have any iPhone to activate this)
-- etc.

 ## What's Disabled?
-- Nvidia MX130, disabled with DSDT
+- Nvidia MX130, disabled with SSDT-DGPU
-- Webcam, disabled with USBInjectAll
 - SD Card, disabled with USBInjectAll

-## What's Patched and used kext?
-- Power Management using ssdtPRGen and CPUFriend.kext + Lilu.kext
-- Battery using SMCBatteryManager.kext with VirtualSMC.kext + Lilu.kext
-- IGPU using WhateverGreen.kext + Lilu.kext and inject ig-platform-id 0x19160000
-- DGPU using DSDT patch and disable-external-gpu on IGPU device-properties
-- 5GHz wifi using AirportBrcmFixup.kext + Lilu.kext
-- Bluetooth using BrcmFirmwareRepo.kext + BrcmPatchRAM2.kext
-- Audio using injected layout-id 3 from device-properties and AppleALC.kext + Lilu.kext
-- Combo Jack using CodecCommander.kext
-- Ethernet using RealtekRTL8111.kext
-- USB Using USBInjectAll.kext and SSDT-UIAC with patched USB Power Property
-- Touchpad I2C using VoodooI2C.kext + VoodooI2CHID.kext and patched DSDT for GPIO Pinning
-- Keyboard using VoodooPS2Controller.kext
-- Drop all SSDT Table related with CPU Power Management

 ## Credit
 - Acidanthera
+- Alexandred
 - RehabMan
 - Andres
-- Alexandred
-- Another author of kext i used and tutorial, Thanks for all of your work.
+- Any person that help me in Forum, FB Group, Discord, and other place